5jt/dyalog-cookbook/manuscript/10-Make.md

 * add the automated execution of test cases to the DYAPP

-* create a Make utility that allows us to create everything thats finally shipped to the customer
+* create a Make utility that allows us to create everything that's finally shipped to the customer

 At first glance you might think all we need are two versions of the DYAPP, one for development and one for producing the EXE, but there will be tasks we cannot carry out with this approach.
 Examples are: